 Winter in North America presents a host of challenges.
 One of the most lethal can be traveling by car.
-Beyond the risk of sliding off an icy road and bending your car, the same minor accident can be life threatening if you’re anywhere off the well-trodden path.
+Beyond the risk of sliding off an icy road and bending your car around a tree, the same minor accident can be life-threatening if you’re anywhere off the well-trodden path.
 However, if you have some common sense and you’ve packed a few simple supplies, you can be ready for anything Old Man Winter might have in store.

 Two true stories illustrate the challenges of winter survival when your car has gotten well and truly stuck.

-The first involves the Stolpa family, who decided to use minor roads to travel from Nevada to Idaho in the winter of 1993.
-After leaving the main highway, the family became lost, and their car got stuck.
+The first involves the Stolpa family, who decided to use minor roads to travel from Nevada to Idaho in late December, 1992.
+After leaving the main highway, the family became lost and their vehicle got stuck.
 Jim Stolpa managed to find a cave, in which his wife and infant child took shelter.
-He hiked back and made it to a town to get help—but at the cost of severe frostbite damage to his feet.
+He hiked to a town to get help—but at the cost of severe frostbite damage to his feet.

 James Kim was not as fortunate.
-He and his family were driving to Oregon, got lost and accidentally turned onto a BLM logging road.
+He and his family were driving in Oregon, got lost, and accidentally turned onto a Bureau of Land Management logging road.
 He died while trying to find his way out of the wilderness before rescuers could find his wife and child, who had stayed with the car.

-In both cases, these families made a series of errors that led them to grief.
+In both cases, these families made a series of errors that led them to terrible grief.
 The first and most important mistake was for untrained people to leave well-maintained roads and then to keep going when the road was clearly too difficult for their vehicles.
 Second, neither family told anyone what they were doing or what route they planned to take, so no one knew where to look for them.
-(Search-and-rescue authorities generally do not act until people have been missing for at least 24 to 48 hours, and that can be deadly in winter.)
-Finally, neither family was adequately supplied for winter conditions.
+(Search and Rescue authorities generally do not act until people have been missing for at least 24 to 48 hours, and that length of time can be deadly in winter.)
+Finally, neither family was adequately supplied for winter travel conditions.

-The good news is that if you avoid the same mistakes, you’re in great shape to make it to your destination.
+The good news is that if you avoid the same mistakes, you can ensure that you will be in great shape to make it to your destination.
 If the worst does happen, you can be ready for that, too.

 DON’T GET STUCK IN THE FIRST PLACE

-Getting stuck in snow or ice is annoying at the best of times and can also be life threatening, so your best course of action is to avoid the whole scenario.
-But winter travel is a fact of life, and sitting at home by the fire with a hot beverage may not be possible.
+Getting stuck in snow or ice is annoying at the best of times and can also be life-threatening, so your best course of action is to avoid the scenario.
+But, for most, winter travel is a fact of life and sitting at home by the fire with a hot beverage may not always be possible.

 To help you get where you’re going, here are a few winter driving tips: